mars0i/clj-agentscript1/README.md

 This a translation of Agentscript's jsmodel.html example model into Clojurescript.
 It's  a very simple model in which turtles run around randomly.
-However, the Clojurescript source code here, in core.cljs, illustrates a few fine points about using Agentscript with Clojurescript--"obvious once you know it" points--that could confuse someone unfamiliar with one of these tools.
+However, the Clojurescript source code here illustrates a few fine points about using Agentscript with Clojurescript--"obvious once you know it" points--that could confuse someone unfamiliar with one of these tools.